smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 #SBATCH -p development
 #SBATCH -t 00:30:00
-#SBATCH -n 15
+#SBATCH -n 16
 #SBATCH -A iPlant-Collabs
 #SBATCH -J test-samtools
 #SBATCH -o test-samtools.o%j

 # Set up inputs and parameters
 # We're emulating passing these in from Agave
-#
-#inputBam is the name of one of the inputs we
+# inputBam is the name of the file to be sorted
-#will specify later
 inputBam="ex1.bam"
-# outputPrefix is a parameter we specify later
+# outputPrefix is a parameter that establishes
-# For now, we will set it statically
-outputPrefix=sorted
+# the prefix for the final sorted file
+outputPrefix="sorted"
-# maximum memory for sort, in bytes
+# Parameter for memory used in sort operation, in bytes
 maxMemSort=500000000
 # Boolean: Sort by name instead of coordinate
 nameSort=0

 # Unpack the bin.tgz file containing samtools binaries
-# If you are relying entirely on system-supplied binaries you don't
+# If you are relying entirely on system-supplied binaries
-# need this bit
+# you don't need this bit
 tar -xvf bin.tgz
-# Set the PATH to include binaries in bin
+# Extend PATH to include binaries in bin
+# If you need to extend lib, include, etc
+# the same approach is applicable
 export PATH=$PATH:"$PWD/bin"

+# Dynamically construct a command line
-# Build up an ARGS string for the program
+# by building an ARGS string then
+# adding the command, file specifications, etc
+#
+# We're doing this in a way familar to Agave V1 users
+# first.
+Later, we'll illustrate how to make use of
+# Agave V2's new parameter passing functions
+#
 # Start with empty ARGS...
 ARGS=""
 # Add -m flag if maxMemSort was specified
+# You might want to add a constraint for how large maxMemSort
+# can be based on the available memory on your executionSystem
 if [ ${maxMemSort} > 0 ]; then ARGS="${ARGS} -m $maxMemSort"; fi
 ARGS="-m $maxMemSort"
 # Boolean handler for -named sort